craftercms/docs/source/system-administrators/deployer/templates-guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-This template is used to provide a serverless delivery environment without the need to manually create all required esources in AWS.
+This template is used to provide a serverless delivery environment without the need to manually create all required resources in AWS.
 It works similar to the AWS S3 Target but uses an AWS Cloudformation template.

 This target will: